How Can I Protect My Right To Vote?

 Five Practical Steps to Ensure Your Access to the Ballot

-Given the roadblocks, both deliberate and accidental, what can you do to protect your own right to vote?
+Given the roadblocks, both deliberate and accidental, here are some practical steps you can take to protect your right to vote.

 1. Make Sure Your Voter Registration Is Active and Accurate

-First, understand that the rules vary from state to state, so the voter registration process where you used to live may be different from where you reside now.
-Make sure your registration is active and accurate by contacting your local elections office or checking your voting status online.
+Voter rules vary from state to state.
+The voter registration process where you used to live may be different from where you reside now.
+Make sure your registration is active and accurate.
+Contact your local elections office or check your voting status online.
 If your information isn’t up to date, take steps to correct it.

 “Do everything early,” Bell advises.
 “The only goal is to have your vote counted, and if you wait, you’re putting yourself in a worse position.”